Hydrospheredata/hydro-serving/docs/src/main/paradox/overview/concepts.md

 ### Application

 A model version itself is not capable of serving predictions.
-To do that, you would have to create an application.
+To do that, you have to create an application.
 An **application** is a publicly available endpoint to reach your models.